palantir/conjure/docs/spec/wire.md

 ## PLAIN format
-This format describes an unquoted representation of a _subset_ of Conjure types.
+This format describes an unquoted representation of a _subset_ of de-aliased Conjure types.

 Conjure&nbsp;Type | PLAIN&nbsp;Type                               |
 ----------------- | ----------------------------------------------|